-- 1. Have an increased understanding and appreciation for the natural environment, and demonstrate minimum impact techniques (Leave No Trace) during backcountry travel (especially winter). - 2.
-Be able to analyze weather conditions and preparedness of a group to make mature decisions regarding setting up camp, finding safer terrain or down climbing - 3.
+- 1. Have an increased understanding and appreciation for the natural environment, and demonstrate minimum impact techniques during winter backcountry travel - 2.
+Be able to analyze weather conditions and preparedness of a group to make mature decisions regarding setting up camp, finding safer terrain or downclimbing - 3.
 Have an increased understanding of navigational skills in a winter mountainous environment - 4.
 Assess and evaluate snow conditions regarding potential for avalanche - 5.
 Synthesize factors of physiology and external conditions to make proper decisions regarding coldrelated illness - 6.
 Comprehend the effects of high altitudes on human physiology and the medical emergencies of HAPE, HACE & AMS - 7.
 Apply winter travel techniques of snowshoeing and cross country skiing for safe navigation in the backcountry - 8.
 Properly analyze environmental conditions and apply appropriate snow and ice climbing techniques for ice axe, crampons, roped travel, & crevasse rescue

 - 9. Demonstrate appropriate levels of self-confidence, self-awareness and sensitivity to the needs of others in the group - 10.
-Demonstrate appropriate decision-making skills for group safety during travel - 11.
-Demonstrate knowledge related to environmental hazards in the backcountry environment and the related topics of warmth, fires, food, stoves, shelter.
+Demonstrate appropriate decision-making skills for group safety during travel